Early years provision & extended services (Breakfast and After School Club)

 To apply for a place in Nursery provision parents can apply on-line at: email@example.com

 Some 3-4 year old children may be entitled to a 30 hours funded place if you meet the following criteria: You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, £120 per week if you are 25 or older.
 There is no requirement to work a certain amount of hours per week – it is all about how much you earn.
 This means if you only work 10 hours a week but earn £12 per hour, you will meet the minimum earning threshold.
 Apprentices are also eligible as long as they earn the equivalent to 16 hours at the apprentice minimum wage.
 You earn less than £100,000 per year.

-The Nursery and Little Stars provision have a purpose built indoor and outdoor learning environment.
+The Nursery (Rowan Room 3- 4 years) and Willow Room (2 years) have a purpose built indoor and outdoor learning environment.
 The daily routine is organised into short sessions of small group focus activities and longer periods when the children can choose from the range of activities provided both indoors and outdoors.
 Some of the activities that your child may access include:

 - Role play and dressing up

 - Construction and small world, e.g. farm, dinosaurs, dolls house etc.

 - Table top activities, e.g. jigsaws, games, tasks to promote fine motor skills etc.

 Children are able to move freely between the indoor and outdoor area to have the opportunity to participate in large physical play.
 It is important that they wear suitable clothing, as much of their learning will take place outdoors!